sendyhalim/blog/content/posts/software-engineering/unit-testing/2023-10-07-the-point-of-unit-tests.md

 +++

 Most likely you've heard the term `unit tests` if you're in software engineering or fields related to it.
-This post is intended as a short introduction to the practice, starting with what is it and what's the point of doing it from my view, it's not meant to be super technical.
+This post is a short introduction to the unit testing practice, starting with what is it and what's the point of doing it from my view, it's not meant to be super technical.

 # What is Unit Testing
-Just like the term, unit testing is basically _writing code_ to test _your code_ as a "unit", it focuses only just the unit logic and _mocks_ the I/O operations and the side effects.
+Like the term itself, unit testing is a practice of _writing code_ to test _your code_ as a "unit", it focuses on the unit logic and _mocks_ the I/O operations and the side effects.

-For simplicity, suppose you have a function `calculateInvoiceAmount(order)`, it will calculate the invoice amount based on the given order and delivery fee data from a database.
-The code would look something along the lines of this
+For simplicity, suppose you have a function `calculateInvoiceAmount(order)` that calculates the invoice amount based on the given order and delivery fee data from a database.
+The code would look something like this
 ```
 double calculateInvoiceAmount(Order order) {
   deliveryFee = this.fetchDeliveryFeeFromDb();